jupyter-book/jupyter-book/docs/content/content-blocks.md

 ### Formatting substitutions

-MyST substitutions use {{ jinja }} in order to substite in key / values.
+MyST substitutions use {{ jinja }} in order to substitute in key / values.
 This means that you can apply any standard Jinja formatting to your substitutions.
 For example, you can **replace text in your substitutions** like so:

 ```{example}
 The original key1: {{ key1 }}